Ayush-k-Shukla/TinyTrunk-service/pending.md

 2. setup the CI/CD for deployment and probably use docker
 3. implement own hashing algo instead of sort id
 4. for a IP address add a max limit of request can be generated

+## FE

+### High Priority

+1. Add a unique identifier for a system to track link generate by that client on FE side
+2. if a link is already encoded then don't store in local storage